Mehinewe/excel-projects/customer_acquisition/README.md

 # 📊 Customer Acquisition Analysis – Excel Project

 ## 📌 Project Overview
-This project analyzes customer acquisition performance to identify which marketing channels, campaign messages, and channel–campaign combinations drove the highest revenue for a client.
+This project analyzes customer acquisition performance to identify which marketing channels, campaign messages, and channel–campaign combinations drove the highest revenue for a new client.
 The goal was to turn raw marketing data into actionable business insights using Excel.

 ## 🎯 Business Objective